 How to get progesterone

-It’s very important to establish “need” before deciding to use progesterone.
+It’s very important to establish “need” before deciding to use bioidentical progesterone.
 This is most efficiently accomplished by saliva testing your sex hormones to determine the ratio between progesterone and estrogen.
 While some herbs can help with symptoms of progesterone deficiency, they do not provide clinical balancing of progesterone.

-If “need” is established, using bioidentical progesterone is the safest way to achieve balance.
+When “need” is established, using bioidentical progesterone is the safest way to achieve balance.
 Years of research and conclusive studies show that Bioidentical Hormone Replacement Therapy (BHRT) is effective and provides natural and safe treatment for pre-menopausal and menopause symptoms as well as other health concerns.
-Natural progesterone is considered a building block for other hormonal interactions and when properly balanced, ensures that all of your other hormones are working properly.
+Natural progesterone is a building block for other hormonal interactions and when properly balanced, ensures that all of your other hormones are working properly.

 Mistry HD, et al. “Selenium in Reproductive Health.”
 Am J Obstet Gynecol.
 2012;2016(1),21-30.